tempotec/AutoPLM/replit.md

   - Collection status tracking (em_desenvolvimento, finalizada)
   - Sidebar navigation updated across all pages with functional "My Collections" link
   - Role-based access: admins see all collections, stylists see only their own
+  - **Collection Linking in Forms**: Added dropdown selector in upload and edit forms to link specifications to existing collections
+  - Dynamic dropdown population based on user role (admins see all, stylists see own)
+  - Optional linking: users can create specs without assigning to a collection (null collection_id)
   - Consistent dark theme (#0a0e1a, #1e2538, #2a3348) matching rest of application
 - **Modern Edit Specification Page**: Completely redesigned edit_specification.html with professional dark theme and improved UX.
   - Two-column layout: form fields on left, product image preview on right (380px sticky)